30 A/B Tests to Boost Your SaaS Conversion Rates

 Meebox saw a 121.56% increase in revenue, a 46.24% increase in Average Order Value, and a 51.85% increase in conversions.

-When offering discounts to potential customers, try to make it work for your company as well.
-It may not have been profitable for Meebox to offer a discount if they would not have guaranteed customers to pay for 2 years.
+When offering discounts to potential customers, make sure it works for your company as well.
+It may not have been profitable for Meebox to offer a discount if they had not guaranteed that customers would pay for 2 years.

 29. Test CTA copy on pricing tiers

-Your CTA copy should be simple and persuasive to convince visitors.
-Instead of doing drastic changes starting with small changes in CTA copy would be meaningful to see the difference.
-Never forget that you have only few words to persuade customers.
+Your CTA copy should be simple and persuasive to convince visitors to act.
+Instead of making drastic changes, starting with small changes to CTA copy would be a meaningful way to see the difference.
+Never forget that you have only a few words to persuade customers.

-Unbounce is a leading landing page provider who tested CTA copy on its pricing page.
+Unbounce, a leading landing page provider, tested CTA copy on its pricing page.
 Not features, not design, or multiple elements.
-What Unbounce did is just changing “your” into “my.”
+What Unbounce did was change “your” into “my.”
 Perhaps the visitors found it more engaging.
-The conversion rate of the company increased from 30% to 90%.
+The company’s conversion rate increased from 30% to 90%.

 30. Test a value-based pricing model